Bhavana-T-15/Consumer-Goods-AD---HOC-Insights/README.md

 ▶ Run a SQL Query to answer these requests.

-▶ Convert into visualizations and present insights to top-level management

 📋 Requests:

 * Provide the list of markets in which customer "AtliQ Exclusive" operates its business in the APAC region.